acorg/slurm-pipeline/README.md

   this and act accordingly.
 If `--force` is not used, `SP_FORCE` will be set to `0`.
-* `--firstStep step-name`: Step scripts are always run with an environment variable called `SP_SIMULATE`.
-Normally this will be set to `0` for all steps.
+* `--firstStep step-name`: Step scripts are always run with an environment variable called `SP_SKIP`.
+Normally this is set to `0` for all steps.
 Sometimes though, you may want to start a pipeline from one of its intermediate steps and not re-do the work of earlier steps.
-If you specify `--firstStep step-name`, the steps before `step-name` will be invoked with `SP_SIMULATE=1` in their environment.
-It is up to the scripts to decide how to act when `SP_SIMULATE=1`.
+If you specify `--firstStep step-name`, the steps before `step-name` will be invoked with `SP_SKIP=1` in their environment.
+It is up to the scripts to decide how to act when `SP_SKIP=1`.
-* `--lastStep step-name`: Corresponds to `--firstStep`, except it turns simulation back on (i.e., sets `SP_SIMULATE=1`) for steps after the named step.
-Note that `--firstStep` and `--lastStep` may specify the same step (to just run that step) and that `--firstStep` may be given without also giving `--lastStep`.
+* `--lastStep step-name`: Corresponds to `--firstStep`, except it indicates that step execution should be skipped (i.e., it sets `SP_SKIP=1`) for steps after the named step.
+Note that `--firstStep` and `--lastStep` may specify an identical step, to just run one step.
 * `--skip`: Used to tell `slurm-pipeline.py` to tell a step script that it should be skipped.
-In this case the script should act as though it is not even in the pipeline.
-Commonly this will mean just taking its expected input file and copying it unchanged to the place where it normally puts its output.
-This allows the next script in the pipeline to run without error.
+When skipped, a script should make sure that subsequent steps in the pipeline can still proceed.
+Commonly this will mean just taking its expected input file and copying it unchanged to the place where it normally puts its output, or if the output is already present due to a prior run, just doing nothing.
 This argument may be repeated to skip multiple steps.
 See also the `skip` directive that can be used in a specification file for more permanent disabling of a script step.
 * `--startAfter`: Specify one or more SLURM job ids that must be allowed to complete (in any state - successful or in error) before the initial steps of the current specification are allowed to run.
-If you have saved the output of a previous `slurm-pipeline.py` run, you can use `slurm-pipeline-status.py` to output the final job ids of that previous run and give those job ids to a subsequent invocation of `slurm-pipeline.py` (see `slurm-pipeline-status.py` below for an example).
+If you have saved the output of a previous `slurm-pipeline.py` run, you can use `slurm-pipeline-status.py --printFinal` to output the final job ids of that previous run and give those job ids to a subsequent invocation of `slurm-pipeline.py` (see `slurm-pipeline-status.py` below for an example).
 * `--scriptArgs`: Specify arguments that should appear on the command line when initial step scripts are run.
 The initial steps are those that do not have any dependencies.

-Note that all script steps are *always* executed, including when `--firstStep` or `--skip` are used.
+It is important to understand that all script steps are *always* invoked, including when `--firstStep` or `--skip` are used.
 See below for the reasoning behind this.
-It is up to the scripts to decide what to do (based on the `SP_*` environment variables) in those cases.
+It is up to the scripts to decide what to do (based on the `SP_*` environment variables).

 `slurm-pipeline.py` prints an updated specification to `stdout` or to the file specified with `--output`.
 You will probably always want to save this